FraLotito/icpctraining_unitn/README.md

-# icpctraining_unitn
-Training for the ACM - ICPC competition @ UniTN
+# Training for the ACM - ICPC competition @ UniTN